-- On March 15, 2021, the Company granted to Mr. McGrath 564,400 shares of restricted stock award.
-The award vests May 20, 2024, subject to acceleration in certain circumstances as discussed below. - On January 7, 2022, in accordance with the employment agreement, the Company granted to Mr. McGrath a restricted stock award covering 60,000 shares of the Company's common stock.
-The restricted stock award vests in a single installment three years after the date of grant, subject to acceleration in certain circumstances as discussed below. - On February 18, 2022, the Company granted to Mr. McGrath a stock option to purchase 50,000 shares of common stock of the Company at an exercise price of \$3.95 per share, which vests ratably on a quarterly basis over a three-year period with an initial vesting date of March 31, 2022 and a final vesting date of December 31, 2024.
+- On March 15, 2021, the Company granted to Mr. McGrath a restricted stock award covering 564,400 shares of the Company's common stock.
+The award vests May 20, 2025, subject to acceleration in certain circumstances as discussed below. - On January 7, 2022, in accordance with the employment agreement, the Company granted to Mr. McGrath a restricted stock award covering 60,000 shares of the Company's common stock.
+The restricted stock award vests in a single installment three years after the date of grant, subject to acceleration in certain circumstances as discussed below. - On February 18, 2022, the Company granted to Mr. McGrath a stock option to purchase 50,000 shares of common stock of the Company at an exercise price of \$3.95 per share, which vests ratably on a quarterly basis over a three-year period with an initial vesting date of March 31, 2022 and a final vesting date of December 31, 2024. - On May 7, 2024, the Company granted to Mr. McGrath a restricted stock award covering 400,000 shares of the Company's common stock.
+The award vests on May 20, 2026, subject to acceleration in certain circumstances as discussed below.

 The unvested restricted stock awards are subject to forfeiture in the event Mr. McGrath's employment terminates prior to vesting, except the restricted stock award will become immediately vested in the event of termination for "good reason," termination without "cause," or a change of control (as defined in the 2018 Plan).
-The unvested stock options are also subject to forfeiture in the event Mr. McGrath's employment terminates prior to vesting, except the stock options will become immediately vested in the event of control.
+The unvested stock options are also subject to forfeiture in the event Mr. McGrath's employment terminates prior to vesting, except the stock options will become immediately vested in the event of termination after or within 60 days prior to a change of control.

 The Company may terminate Mr. McGrath's employment with "cause" (as such term is defined in the employment agreement) or without cause upon 60 days' notice.
 Mr. McGrath may terminate his employment with "good reason" (as such term is defined in the employment agreement) or without good reason upon 30 days' notice to the Company.
 The definition of good reason in the employment agreement includes, among other things, any termination by Mr. McGrath within 60 days following a "change of control" (as such term is defined in the employment agreement).
 If Mr. McGrath's employment is terminated by the Company without cause or by him with good reason, he is entitled to receive his base salary through the date of termination and for a period of 12 months thereafter (or for 24 months thereafter, in the event the termination occurs within 60 days following a change of control), a pro rata portion of his current year target bonus amount, all valid expense reimbursements, health insurance coverage for up to 12 months, and all accrued but unused vacation pay.
-If Mr. McGrath's employment is terminated due to his death or disability, he is entitled to his base salary through the date of termination, a pro rata portion of any current year target bonus amount, all valid expense reimbursements, and all accrued but unused vacation pay.
-If Mr. McGrath's employment is terminated but unused vacation pay.
-If Mr. McGrath's employment is terminated but unused vacation pay.
-If Mr. McGrath's employments, and all accrued but unused vacation pay.
-If Mr. McGrath's employments, and all accrued but unused vacation pay.
-If Mr. McGrath's employments, and all accrued but unused vacation pay.
-If Mr. McGrath's employments, and all accrued but unused vacation pay.
+If Mr. McGrath's employment is terminated due to his death or disability, he is entitled to his base salary through the date of termination, a pro rata portion of any current year target bonus amount, all earned but unpaid prior year annual bonuses, all valid expense reimbursements, and all accrued but unused vacation pay.
 If Mr. McGrath's employment is terminated by the Company with cause or by him without good reason, he will be entitled only to his base salary through the date of termination, all valid expense reimbursements and certain accrued but unused vacation pay.